octree-gva/decidim-module-geo/README.md

 ## Installation
+This gem supports decidim version `0.26.x` and `0.27.x`.

+Read the [needed dependancies for `rgeo` gem](https://github.com/rgeo/rgeo?tab=readme-ov-file#dependencies).
+If you have `libgeos-dev`, be sure you have a postgis database with postgres > 14.0.

 Add this line to your application's Gemfile:
 ```ruby
 gem "decidim-geo", git: "https://github.com/octree-gva/decidim-module-geo", branch: "main"
 ```

-Update your database adapter to postgis:
+Update your database adapter to postgis adapter (already installed as dependancy of this gem):
 ```
 # config/database.yml
 default: &default